One of the hardest parts when it comes to running and managing an offline marketing campaign is tracking the results of it.

 The difference between creating a new website and a new landing page to track your result is a landing page is an existing page on your website that you create specifically for that marketing campaign.

 When Lucas Films was promoting Star Wars: Rogue One, they created a landing page just for the Rogue One movie (http://www.starwars.com/films/rogue-one).
 From there they can gauge the level of interest for the movie before it releases.

 They can also compare this to their other movies such as Star Wars VII.

-- Rogue One got 1,000,000 page views after 2 months of running their marketing campaign
+- Rogue One got 1,000,000 page views after 2 months of running its marketing campaign

-- Force Awakens got 2,000,000 page views after 2 months of running their marketing campaign
+- Force Awakens got 2,000,000 page views after 2 months of running its marketing campaign

 Of course, this isn’t 100% accurate but it definitely gives a good indication of how popular a movie is going to be before it releases.